Mekala02/Neural-Network-Implementation/README.md

  This is my implementation of neural network.

 Features<br/>
-You can easyly add layers to network.<br/>
+You can easily add layers to network.<br/>
 You can save or load your trained network.<br/>